 We meet these challenges through three principal sets of activities:

 - Research.
 Our scholars are engaged in a broad range of policy and administrative research programs.
 Some of this activity is conducted individually and some under the auspices of our Academic Centers.
 The CUNY Institute for Demographic Research is housed in SPA, as are the New York Census Research Data Center and Baruch Survey Research.
 Together, these three research centers provide SPA with deep resources to explore the intersections of population change, public opinion and policy.
 The Municipal Finance Archive houses documents related to New York City's fiscal crisis of the 1970s and is open to scholars from any institution.
-The Center for Equality, Pluralism and Policy has launched an important series of programs on access to higher education and will present a series of follow-up programs and papers throughout the next two academic years.
-The new Center for Nonprofit Strategy and Management (CNSM) has several projects underway on government contracts, emerging sector needs, and sound management practices.
+The Center for Nonprofit Strategy and Management (CNSM) has several projects underway on government contracts, emerging sector needs, and sound management practices.
 Our centers often collaborate to produce exciting, cross-disciplinary programs.

 - Service.
 The School stays close to the communities it serves.
 Our Center for Innovation and Leadership in Government has developed a legislative institute for newly elected members of the City Council and sponsors a series of Policy Breakfast sessions open to the public.
 The CNSM conducts many workshops and seminars for the City's nonprofit community.
-Our Office of Executive Programs develops credit- and non-credit leadership programs in concert with community partners to meet the needs of government, nonprofit and health care organizations in the New York region; those programs earned the United Way of New York City's Community Partnership Award in 2007.
+Our Office of Executive Programs develops credit- and non-credit leadership programs in concert with community partners to meet the needs of government, nonprofit and health care organizations in the New York region.
 In all of our service programs we make available the best thinking about public sector leadership and policy to the professional community beyond the university.

-If you would like to join one of our programs as a student, please contact our Office of Student Affairs and Graduate Admissions (SAGA).
-If you would like to learn more about our graduates, please contact our Office of Career Services.
+If you would like to join one of our programs as a student, contact our Office of Graduate Admissions and Enrollment Services.
+If you would like to learn more about our graduates, contact our Office of Career Services.
 If you have questions about scholarship in SPA, please contact our main office.
-We have a busy calendar of events and lectures in 2009-2010, so whatever your interest in the School of Public Affairs, I hope that you have a chance to visit us on campus this year.
+I hope that you have a chance to visit us on campus this year.

 David S. Birdsell,